jackvreeken/rtc-tools/doc/examples/optimization/debugging.rst

 Optimizing for a given number of time steps
 -------------------------------------------

-The class attribute ``_number_of_timesteps_to_optimize`` indicates for how many time steps the control variables will be optimized.
-By default this value is ``None``, which means that the variables will be optimized for all time steps.
-By setting this attribute to, e.g. ``5``, the variables will be optimized for only the first 5 time steps.
-This can be useful to find out when a problem becomes infeasable.
-By setting ``_number_of_timesteps_to_optimize`` to ``0``,
+By overwriting the method ``times``, we can control the times for which the problem is optimized.
+In this case, we optimize for all times unless the class attribute ``only_check_initial_values`` is set to ``True``.
-the variables will only be optimized for the initial time.
-This can be useful to check if the optimization problem is infeasable due to incompatible initial conditions.
+Optimizing for only the initial time can be useful to check for infeasibilities due to incompatible initial conditions.